Skip to content

 Cost-Effectiveness and Efficiency

-Use Cases and Applications of a Data Lakehouse Architecture
+Use Cases and Applications of Data Lakehouses

 Advanced Analytics and Business Intelligence

 While traditional architectures can result in siloed data, data lakehouses can create a 360-degree view of user data.
 This can make recommendations and user profiles more relevant, and can also help businesses identify trends to develop new products and services.
+For a FinOps team, this might look like compiling structured costs from cloud providers, resource utilization from application logs, and invoices from structured billing data sources to better understand cloud costs.

 Advanced analytics and business intelligence can also enable organizations to analyze both historical and real-time information, making it easier to pinpoint patterns that may indicate fraudulent activity.

-Machine Learning and Artificial Intelligence
+Machine Learning (ML) and Artificial Intelligence (AI)

-Machine learning and artificial intelligence can predict potential equipment failures for manufacturers, provide personalized recommendations to retail shoppers, and analyze call records to find customers at risk of churning.
 Because data lakehouses aren’t limited in their ability to store and analyze data, machine learning, and artificial intelligence can use several different data sources for more nuanced data-driven decisions.
 The Dremio survey found that 81% of respondents are using data lakehouses to support AI applications and models.

 Real-Time Data Processing and Streaming Analytics

 Data lakehouses can ingest and process data streams from connective devices in real-time.
-This is important in situations where real-time decision-making is a must – for example, heath sensors on patients or sensor data from smart grids.
-Real-time data can also improve response time during major sales or business events, getting a handle on customer sentiment more efficiently.
+This is important in situations where real-time decision-making is a must – for example, health sensors on patients or sensor data from smart grids.
+This could look like doctors receiving real-time information from a remote monitor a patient is wearing to keep an eye on a specific health condition, allowing for faster intervention and a clearer window into what’s happening with a patient and when.

-Any businesses or industries that deal with a complex array of data can potentially benefit from data lakehouse architecture.
+Any businesses or industries that deal with a complex array of data can benefit from data lakehouse architecture.

 • Financial services: Everything from customer transactions, sensitive personal data, and social media sentiment can be gathered by banks, investment firms, and insurance companies.
 Data lakehouses can help businesses in this industry detect fraud, mitigate risks, and personalize products for users.